 This site defines Christian apologetics in this way: the attempt to persuade men to believe the truths of Biblical Christianity.

 What is the basic tenet of non-Christian thought?
 The one thing that all non-Christians believe regardless of age, race, gender, or religion: Jesus Christ is not Lord of all!
+This is the hope that is in us!
 It is this tenet that Christian theology aims to correct and that apologetics is responsible to refute, to reduce to absurdity in honor of our Great God and King, Jesus Christ!